 - Address: Begelly, Kilgetty, Wales, SA68 0XA

-There are plenty of other activities to keep the kids busy at Folly Farm throughout the half term, including presentations from the Mid and West Wales Fire and Rescue Service.
-The farm is also home to an exciting selection of zoo animals including lions, giraffes, rhinos and penguins!
+There are plenty of activities to keep the kids busy at Folly Farm throughout the half term.
+The farm is home to an exciting selection of zoo animals including lions, giraffes, rhinos and penguins!
 As well as a barn full of adorable farm animals, fantastic indoor and outdoor play areas and the chance to meet and greet the expert zookeepers!

 Visitors to Pendine Sands Holiday Park can reach Folly Farm in just twenty minutes by car.
 It’s the perfect day out for families and children of all ages!

 - Admission: Tickets are available to pre-book online

 Aspiring historians will love the next spot on our list.
 Sitting on the peninsula jutting out into the Moray Firth, Fort George is an 18th century fortress with quite the history.
 Built in the aftermath of the Jacobite rising of 1745, the historic site is now open to the public.
 A fascinating combination of educational and fun, Fort George could allow you to experience a Viking invasion this half term!